 Application Steps

 1 Review Guidelines and Confirm Eligibility Read the Application Guidelines on the Canadian Heritage website.
-Confirm your organization is incorporated in Canada, in an eligible creative industry, under $10M revenue, with at least 1 full-time employee, and has little to no export experience.
+Confirm your organization is incorporated in Canada, in an eligible creative industry, under $10M revenue, with at least 1 full-time employee, that the project's total cost is at least $15,000, and that you hold or have secured the IP rights for the content you plan to export.

 Required Documents 6